Ginger Plum Tart

 - 3-1/2 cups sliced fresh plums (about 10 medium)

 - 3 tablespoons plus 1 teaspoon coarse sugar, divided

 - Preheat oven to 400°.
 On a work surface, unroll crust.
 Roll to a 12-in. circle.
 Transfer to a parchment-lined baking sheet.

 - In a large bowl, toss plums with 3 tablespoons sugar and cornstarch.
 Arrange plums on crust to within 2 in. of edges; sprinkle with ginger.
 Fold crust edge over plums, pleating as you go.

 - In a small bowl, whisk egg white and water; brush over folded crust.
 Sprinkle with remaining sugar.

-- Bake 20-25 minutes or until crust is golden brown.
+- Bake until crust is golden brown, 20-25 minutes.
 Cool on pan on a wire rack.
 Serve warm or at room temperature.

 Nutrition Facts1 piece: 190 calories, 7g fat (3g saturated fat), 5mg cholesterol, 108mg sodium, 30g carbohydrate (14g sugars, 1g fiber), 2g protein.
 Diabetic Exchanges: 1-1/2 starch, 1 fat, 1/2 fruit.

 Follow along as we show you how to make these fantastic recipes from our archive.